Purchases made through my links help support this website, at no additional cost to you. Details.

 Gesso makes the surface a little stiffer.
 It can also give the surface a little more texture (called “tooth”), so the paint sticks better.

-(Also, some wooden cigar boxes look spectacular if they’re simply polished, so the wood shines.)
+(Also, some wooden cigar boxes look spectacular if they’re simply polished, so the wood shines around the art and embellishments you add.)

 What’s the difference between gesso and regular paint?